Industrial Precious Metal Recycling

 Reputable DPF/DOC recycling companies will most often provide free shipping or regional pickup/delivery to their recycling center.
 Although there are often quantity minimums to qualify for free shipping, it’s typically a great deal for the seller who recycles 10+ DPF/DOC parts per transaction.
 These free shipping programs are geared towards fleets, dealers, and dismantlers who are recycling multiple parts, not individual vehicle owners with one part.
 If you have 10 or more parts, contact your recycler to get a quote that includes free shipping.

 Getting paid by your recycler should not be a hassle.
-Ask up front what the typical payment takes once parts are received and how the payment made (e.g., company check, wire, cash, other)?
-The typical range is 15-45 days, once the parts are received and inspected.
-If your recycler rarely pays in 45 days, look for a new recycling partner.
+Ask upfront what the typical payment takes once parts are received and how the payment is made (e.g., company check, wire, cash, other).
+The typical range is 15-45 days once the parts are received and inspected.
+Look for a new recycling partner if your recycler rarely pays in 45 days.
 Also, depending on your local regulations, many sellers (fleets, dealers, etc.) only work with recyclers that use a “compliant process” (explained below – item #9).

 Does your recycler provide a written record of each transaction with part number detail?
 Many collectors or buyers may try to purchase scrap DPF and DOC cores with cash, which in and of itself is not a cause for concern.
 However, to limit your risk as a seller, a written record can help protect you and your company from future liability related to what’s done with your parts.
 This may include local regulations related to hazardous waste disposal, laws restricting the sale of used DPF/DOC parts, and more.
 The potential liability depends on your location and the local regulations, which is your responsibility to understand.

 Companies talk a lot about developing a “sustainable supply chain.”
-A sustainable supply chain makes great business sense for manufacturers because producing products with reusable materials can be cheaper than using new raw materials, reduces waste, and ensures long-term availability of products.
-Recycling DPFs and DOCs is a perfect example of how businesses can promote a sustainable supply chain while keeping down costs for new parts.
-When a fleet or shop recycles a DPF, they’re supporting sustainability (reducing the need to mine new material) and bolstering the supply of a scarce product, thus keeping in check the price for new DPFs and DOCs.
+A sustainable supply chain makes great business sense for manufacturers because producing products with reusable materials can be cheaper than using new raw materials, reduces waste, and ensures the long-term availability of products.
+Recycling DPFs and DOCs is a perfect example of how businesses can promote a sustainable supply chain while keeping costs down for new parts.
+When a fleet or shop recycles a DPF, they’re supporting sustainability (reducing the need to mine new material) and bolstering the supply of a scarce product, thus keeping the price for new DPFs and DOCs in check.

 Many leading recycling companies provide online tools to help you expedite the process.
-A few worth noting are 1) Frequently asked questions; 2) price quotes and pricing tools; 3) scheduling free shipments and pickups; 4) getting paid electronically.
-These user-friendly tools can make the process of recycling DPFs and DOCs much more manageable, especially during non-business hours.
+A few worth noting are 1) Frequently asked questions, 2) price quotes and pricing tools, 3) scheduling free shipments, and 4) getting paid electronically.
+These user-friendly tools can make recycling DPFs and DOCs much more manageable, especially during non-business hours.

 If you operate in California, regulatory compliance can be more complicated, even for DPF recycling.
 Due to this complexity, not all recycling companies operate in California.
 Leading fleets, repair shops, and dealers understand the risks of hazardous waste management and select a recycling partner that can help them follow a compliant process.